cfrm17/creditBasketAnalysis/README.md

 Overall, this model captures the combined stochastic behaviour of both name migrations and spread forecasts.
 To ensure consistency, all dynamic processes are appropriately correlated with one another.
 Ultimately, at any simulated time the current basket loss level and pool spread can be used to check for trigger breaches.
 The portion of first trigger breaches relative to the number of simulated paths is an important measure.
 It represents an estimate of the probability of ever experiencing a spread trigger breach.

-Calibration of this model may be a challenge given the number of correlated inputs and limited historical credit data (see https://finpricing.com/lib/FxForwardCurve.html).
+Calibration of this model may be a challenge given the number of correlated inputs and limited historical credit data.
 In this report we essentially test submitted inputs.
 In particular, we rely on the provided credit transition matrix and spread mean reverting parameters.
 On the other hand, we do investigate shocked scenarios as one way of assessing the sensitivity of the output to the supplied inputs.

 Predicting an aggregate basket spread is highly non-trivial owing to the dynamics of the situation.
 The contribution to the overall spread from an individual name with a fixed credit rating is a stochastic process.
 On top of this, the credit rating of a given name may change at any time, despite there being no changes to the spreads of other names with similar ratings.
 Furthermore, all movements are correlated.
 That is, spreads are correlated with one another, migrations are correlated with one another and spreads are correlated with migrations.